 The thematic point of the movie is the interesting games it plays with the idea of social relations—friendship, love.
 The movie begins when Zuckerberg's girlfriend Erica (Rooney Mara) dumps him.
 She tells him girls will dislike him, not for being a nerd, but for being an asshole.
 And Zuckerberg, as portrayed in the movie, surely qualifies.
 (Whether the portrayal and the whole story are accurate is another matter.
 See the message boards on this movie at IMDb.com .)

-The movie contrasts real social networks, friends, lovers, actual sexual relationships, Zuckerberg's relation with Erica, with the half a billion people who are "friends" on Facebook .
+The movie contrasts real social networks—friends, lovers, actual sexual relationships, and Zuckerberg's relation with Erica—with the half a billion people who are "friends" on Facebook .
 Disclosure: I'm one of them.

 The point is, our brains have an immense computational capacity, but it is, finally, finite.
-We have only so much brain power.
-Savants, my neurologist friends tell me, are people in whom one part of the brain is hugely developed and other parts become less.
+We have only so much brainpower.
+Savants, my neurologist friends tell me, are people in whom one part of the brain is hugely developed, and other parts become less so.
 And the Zuckerberg of the movie looks like a savant to me.

-A savant or "high-functioning patient with autistic spectrum disorder" may have incredible gifts in music, the visual arts, mathematical calculation, or memory but be totally lacking in perception of the emotions of those around him.
+A savant or "high-functioning patient with autistic spectrum disorder" may have incredible gifts in music, the visual arts, mathematical calculation, or memory, but be totally lacking in his perception of the emotions of those around him.
 (See that wonderful novel, Mark Haddon's The Curious Incident of the Dog in the Night-Time .)
 The Zuckerberg of the movie, I think, is just such a case.

-Can this Asperger's victim, if so he be, change your brain and mine?
+Can this Asperger's victim, if so he is, change your brain and mine?
 Is Asperger's contagious?